siyuyuan/evoagent/README.md

 We choose ScienceWorld, a complex interactive environment requiring skills in long-term memory, sub-task decomposition, and scientific and commonsense knowledge.
 Here, we evaluate 30 scientific tasks in ScienceWorld to demonstrate the capability of EvoAgent in solving tasks in more challenging open-world environments.

-This evaluation code is adapted from [AgentTuning](https://github.com/THUDM/AgentTuning/tree/main/eval_heldout/science-world) and [SwiftSage](https://github.com/yuchenlin/SwiftSage)
+This code is adapted from [AgentTuning](https://github.com/THUDM/AgentTuning/tree/main/eval_heldout/science-world) and [SwiftSage](https://github.com/yuchenlin/SwiftSage)

 #### Prerequisites